Stand by Me (film): Critical response

 Reviewing the film for The New York Times, Walter Goodman opined that Reiner's direction was rather self-conscious, "looking constantly at his audience".
-Goodman called the film a "trite narrative" and said that "Reiner's direction hammers in every obvious element in an obvious script."
+While the lead actors were "individually likable", Goodman called the film a "trite narrative" and said that "Reiner's direction hammers in every obvious element in an obvious script."
 In his review for the Chicago Tribune, Dave Kehr wrote that there was "nothing natural in the way Reiner has overloaded his film with manufactured drama".
 In contrast, Sheila Benson called the film "[a treasure] absolutely not to be missed" in her review for the Los Angeles Times.
-Paul Attanasio, reviewing for The Washington Post, called the acting ensemble "wonderful" and particularly praised the performances by Wheaton and Phoenix.
+Paul Attanasio, reviewing for The Washington Post, called the acting ensemble "wonderful" and particularly praised the performances of Wheaton and Phoenix.